Ethan Berkowitz and Mara Kimmel

 In 1990, Ethan moved to Alaska to serve as a law clerk with the state Court of Appeals.
 He then became a state prosecutor in the Anchorage District Attorney’s Office.

 Berkowitz was elected to the state legislature in 1996, serving for 10 years in the Alaska House of Representatives.
-He was named minority leader after his first term, with a reputation for building bipartisan coalitions and taking a strong stance on ethical government.
+He was named minority leader after his first term, with a reputation for building bipartisan coalitions and taking a strong stance on ethics in government.
 A champion for fiscal responsibility, energy resources and public safety, he earned national recognition for his service to Alaska.

-Advocate, Educate & Stand up for Justice
+Advocating, Educating & Standing up for Justice

 Mara Kimmel lives by her creed of “stand up, don’t stand by.”
 Her leadership – as an advocate, educator and organizer – has inspired numerous Alaskans to stand up for human rights, justice and equity.

 Mara came to Alaska while a college student, looking for summer adventure.
-She sure found it!
 During her summer travels, Mara found herself stranded on a tributary of the Yukon River after having lost her canoe to a log jam.
 Food dwindling, Mara watched with envy as a family of local moose effortlessly navigated the terrain that had stopped her in her tracks.
 Eventually, a family of humans paddled down the creek, stopping for the night and taking Mara back into civilization.
 The lessons were clear – never wander into the wilderness without telling people where you are going, don’t bring books like the Gulag Archipelago on backcountry trips, and respect the moose.

-After spending a year in the frigid temperatures of Fairbanks, Mara returned to the University of California-Berkeley to complete her bachelor’s degree in political science so she could come back to Alaska as soon as possible.
+After spending a year in Fairbanks, Mara returned to the University of California-Berkeley to complete her bachelor’s degree in political science so she could come back to Alaska as soon as possible.
 She moved into a series of dry cabins, living without running water or electricity.
 Mara earned a masters’ degree in natural resource management from the University of Alaska Fairbanks.
-During and after her degree, Mara worked with Indigenous communities to ensure and protect land and subsistence rights.
+During and after her degree, Mara worked with Indigenous communities to protect land and subsistence rights.
 Her experiences inspired her to go to law school, and she returned to Alaska in 1996 with a degree from the University of Minnesota.

 As an immigration lawyer, Mara pursued her passion for public policy, human rights, and social justice.
 She advocated for victims of human trafficking, domestic violence and political persecution, representing clients from all over the world.
 In 2005, Mara co-founded the Alaska Immigration Justice Project (now the Alaska Institute of Justice), a non-profit that provides legal and language services to immigrants and addresses human rights issues in Alaska.